Sorrow446/Sony-Kuke-Downloader/README.md

 ~~3.
 Ctrl+f, search for `sonyselectid`.~~

-Sniff Windows app, post data of any of the API posts or PM.
+Sniff Windows app, see post data of any of the API posts or PM.
 `https://www.reddit.com/user/Sorrow446/`
 `Sorrow#6826`